Close Menu

 1. Use Clear and Consistent API Endpoints

-API endpoints are the URLs that clients use to access resources.
-Designing clean and consistent endpoints is a key REST API design principle.
+API endpoints are the URLs that clients use to access your resources.
+Designing clean and consistent endpoints is a foundational REST API design principle that ensures your system remains intuitive.

 2. Use the Right HTTP Methods for APIs

-HTTP methods define the action you want to perform on a resource.
-Using the correct method is essential for a well-structured REST API.
+HTTP methods (or verbs) define the exact action you want to perform on a resource.
+Utilizing them correctly eliminates ambiguity and establishes a truly RESTful architecture.

-• GET: Retrieve data from the server without changing anything.
-For example, GET /products gets a list of products.
+1. GET: Retrieves data from the server without modifying the database state.
+For example, GET /products safely fetches your product list.

-• PUT: Update an existing resource or create it if it doesn’t exist.
-It usually replaces the entire resource.
+3. PUT: Updates an existing resource completely, or creates it if it doesn’t exist, by replacing the entire data payload.

 3. Use Proper HTTP Status Codes

-HTTP status codes communicate the result of an API request.
-Correct use of status codes is important for clients to understand the response.
+HTTP status codes instantly communicate the explicit result of an API request.
+Relying on correct status codes allows frontend clients to understand and handle responses seamlessly.

-• 204 No Content: The request succeeded, but there is no data to return (commonly used for DELETE).
+3. 204 No Content: The request succeeded, but there is intentionally no data to return (ideal for DELETE operations).

-• 400 Bad Request: The client sent invalid data.
+4. 400 Bad Request: The client sent invalid data, missing parameters, or malformed syntax.

-• 403 Forbidden: The client is not allowed to access the resource.
+6. 403 Forbidden: The client is authenticated but does not have the necessary permissions to access the resource.

 4. Design with API Versioning in Mind